wmde/wikidata-wikibase-architecture/Architecture_Constraints.md

 - [Security Readiness Reviews](https://www.mediawiki.org/wiki/Security/SOP/Security_Readiness_Reviews)

 Wikimedia production also provides a certain set of resources and services that can be used as part of or next to the system.
-A key requirement her is that software and services are under free and open licences.
+A key requirement here is that software and services are under free and open licences.

 ## Wikimedia Principles